CRF-Game-Studio/Discord_Disco-very/README.md

 # Discord_Disco-very
-A bot plugin based on Discord.io and Cleverbot.io.<br>
+A bot plugin based on Discord.io<br>
-Fill the blank in the setting.ini, and use Disco-very.bat to enable.
+Fill the blank in the setting.cfg and insert channelID in the white_channel.cfg<br>
+node Disco-very to start.<br>